burt23/saatva/READMEui.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) for the Saatva hiring test.
+After cloning down the repo, running npm/yarn install, and cd'ing into the project directory you can run the commands below.

 ## Available Scripts